LuisMav23/LuisMav23/README.md

 ## How you doin?👋

-I am an undergraduate Computer Engineering student at Pamantasan ng Lungsod ng Maynila.
-Passionate about Data Science and Machine Learning, I am an active contributor to Data Science projects and an active leader in tech communities.
-I am also knowledgeable in Back-End Software Development and Database Management, I have experience building server-side RESTful APIs (Flask , Django, and Spring)and Database Architectures (Firebase, MongoDB, MySQL and SQLite).
-I have some experience in Front-End Software Development using React, Flutter, and QT.
-In addition, I am also interested in learning UI/UX principle, I have worked in numerous UI/UX design projects.
+I am an undergraduate **Computer Engineering** student at Pamantasan ng Lungsod ng Maynila.
+Passionate about **Data Science and Machine Learning**, I am an active contributor to Data Science projects and an active leader in tech communities.
+I am also knowledgeable in **Back-End Software Development** and **Database Management**, I have experience building server-side RESTful APIs (Flask , Django, and Spring)and Database Architectures (Firebase, MongoDB, MySQL and SQLite).
+I have some experience in **Front-End Software Development** using React, Flutter, and QT.
+In addition, I am also interested in learning UI/UX principle, I have worked in numerous **UI/UX design** projects.

 ## Get in Touch 📧